jayalekshmir/jayalekshmir/README.md

 - 🔭 I’m currently working on **Getting a Certification in AWS, also Creating a portfolio**
 - 🌱 I’m currently learning **Advanced React, Next.js, and Some Backend technologies like NodeJs, Java**
 - 💬 Ask me about **Vue, React, JavaScript, HTML/CSS, Performance Optimization, and UX**
-- 👩‍💻 All of my projects will be available at my portfolio soon!
+- 👩‍💻 All of my projects will be available at my [portfolio](https://jayalekshmi-github-io.vercel.app/)!
 - 📫 How to reach me: **jayalekshmirajeswari@gmail.com**
 - ⚡ Fun fact: *I love debugging as much as building!*